Personal relationships of Michael Jackson: Birth of Prince Michael Jackson II

-Following the divorce, Jackson would go on to have a third child.
-Prince Michael Jackson II was born on February 21, 2002, to an unnamed surrogate mother.
-Rowe said that she was not the biological mother of Prince Michael, who is nicknamed "Blanket".
+Following the divorce, Jackson's third child, Prince Michael Jackson II was born on February 21, 2002, was born to an unnamed surrogate mother.
+Rowe said that she was not the biological mother of Prince Michael.
+The child was nicknamed "Blanket".
 Jackson stated that the baby was produced through artificial insemination using his own sperm cells.
-He further said that he did not know the mother, and she did not know him, and that in asking for a surrogate mother, he did not care how old she was or what race she was.
-It did, however, matter to him that she was intelligent, healthy, and had uncorrected eyesight.

-In the television documentary, The Michael Jackson Interview: The Footage You Were Never Meant to See, a rebuttal video to the Martin Bashir interview Living with Michael Jackson (2003), Rowe attempted to explain her relationship with Jackson and their two children:
+He further said that he did not know the mother.